-The Royal Irish Academy in Dublin, Ireland, will host the Transatlantic Women 3: Women of the Green Atlantic conference on 21–22 June 2018.
-The conference, organized by the Catharine Maria Sedgwick Society, will deal with areas like recovering voices of Irish-Americans, or American-Irish women and struggles of immigrant women.
-Among the panels at the conference is one devoted to the work of Kate Chopin.
-The panel is organized by Bonnie Shaker (Kent State University at Geauga), associate editor of KateChopin.org.
+The Royal Irish Academy in Dublin, Ireland, hosted the Transatlantic Women 3: Women of the Green Atlantic conference on 21–22 June 2018.
+The conference, organized by the Catharine Maria Sedgwick Society, dealt with areas like recovering voices of Irish-Americans, or American-Irish women and struggles of immigrant women.
+Among the panels at the conference was one devoted to the work of Kate Chopin.
+The panel was organized by Bonnie Shaker (Kent State University at Geauga), associate editor of KateChopin.org.

-If you want to learn about conference presentations at the American Literature Association conference and other conferences in 2017, you may want to check the details of the presentations.
+If you want to learn about conference presentations at the American Literature Association conferences and other conferences, you may want to check the details of the presentations.

 If you need to do archival research about Kate Chopin’s work, you may want to check our new Guide to Kate Chopin Archives.